 This paper presents a novel adaptation of a heterogeneous carrier-vehicle system for cooperative deliveries in urban environments.
-The HDP represents a class of cooperative carrier-vehicle path planning problems in discrete environments, applicable to a number of multi-robot systems in scenarios like search and rescue, surveillance and exploration.
-In future work, we are interested in generalizing the HDP to allow multiple simultaneous quadrotor deliveries, scheduled delivery requests, and dynamic scenarios where new requests arrive during execution.
+The HDP represents a class of cooperative carriervehicle path planning problems in discrete environments, applicable to a number of multi-robot systems in scenarios like search and rescue, surveillance and exploration.
+In future work, we are interested in generalizing the HDP to allow multiple simultaneous quadrotor deliveries, quadrotors with capacity larger than one, and dynamic scenarios where new requests arrive during execution.